Humanoid Robot

-Torobo has the following features and can be used for research on automation of tasks that involve active contact with people, the environment, and objects, research on applications for next-generation force-controllable dual-armed robots, and research on applying machine learning to robots.
+Torobo has the following characteristics and can be used for machine learning research or to automate tasks that involve active contact with objects or the environment.

 Size and strength equivalent to humans